jstbcs/CognitiveModelingWorkshop/README.md

 ## Description

-This two day workshop covers the essentials of cognitive modeling in `R`.
+Cognitive process models provide a powerful tool to disentangle different cognitive processes contributing to the same observable responses.
+These models are successfully applied in many fields of psychology (e.g., memory, decision making, and social cognition).
+This two day workshop covers the essentials of cognitive modeling using the programming language `R`.
 Attendees will be introduced to several commonly used models in cognitive psychology and how to fit them using both maximum likelihood and hierarchical Bayesian methods.
-While it is specifically aimed at graduate students in cognitive psychology, this workshop will be of interest to anyone looking to build their `R` modeling skills.
+While the workshop is specifically aimed at graduate students in cognitive psychology, this workshop will be of interest to anyone looking to build their `R` modeling skills.

 ## Prerequisites